-Prospectus regulations and rules
+Prospectus Regulations and Rules

-The Prospectus Directive (until it is repealed by the Prospectus Regulation in July 2019), the Irish Prospectus Regulations and the Central Bank's Prospectus Rules are the primary sources of prospectus law in Ireland.
+The Prospectus Directive, Prospectus Regulations2 and the Central Banks' Prospectus Rules are the primary sources of prospectus law in Ireland.

-The Prospectus Directive was implemented in Ireland by the Irish Prospectus Regulations which provide that a prospectus required to be published in connection with a public offer of securities or an admission to trading on the Euronext Dublin must:
+The Prospectus Directive was implemented in Ireland by the Prospectus Regulations which provide that a prospectus required to be published in connection with a public offer of securities or an admission to trading on the MSM must:

-- contain, as a minimum, the information prescribed by the Irish Prospectus Regulations; - be approved by the relevant competent authority; and - be published in accordance with the specific requirements of the Prospectus Directive.
+- contain, as a minimum, the information prescribed by the Prospectus Regulations; - be approved by the relevant competent authority; and - be published in accordance with the specific requirements of the Prospectus Directive.

 The Central Bank publishes a Prospectus Handbook encompassing a number of sources of information relating to Irish prospectus requirements and procedures.
 It also contains the Prospectus Rules and related guidance which cover the format, structure and content of a prospectus based upon the 'building blocks' prescribed by the Prospectus Directive.
-Content requirements include a summary, risk factors, historical financial information and an Operating and Financial Review (OFR).
+Content requirements include a summary, risk factors, historical financial information and an Operating and Financial Review or OFR.
 The Prospectus Rules also contain the procedures for submission, review and passporting together with applicable fees.

-Listing Rules, Admission to Trading Rules, Euronext Growth Rules and ASM Rules

-Applicants to Euronext Dublin must comply with the ISE's Listing Rules (the Listing Rules) which, since February 2019 have been contained in Rule Book II of the consolidated Euronext Rule Book for admission to the Official List, and the Admission to Trading Rules contained in Chapter 6 of Rule Book I of the Euronext Rule Book for the admission of securities to trading.
+Listing Rules, Admission to Trading Rules, ESM Rules and ASM Rules admission to the Official List, and the ISE's Admission to Trading Rules for the admission of securities to trading.
 The Listing Rules set out the detailed procedures for making an application for admission of an issuer's securities to the Official List.
-As mandated under the Markets in Financial Investments Directive (MiFID), the Admission to Trading Rules contain parallel rules and responsibilities in relation to a company's admission to trading on Euronext Dublin.
+As mandated under the Markets in Financial Investments Directive (MiFID),3 the ISE publishes the Admission to Trading Rules which contain parallel rules and responsibilities in relation to a company's admission to trading on the MSM.